 There was a little cracking as this low carb cheesecake cooled, which I don’t personally mind – but if yours cracks and it ruins the presentation for you (or if you just love chocolate like me,) you can melt some low sugar dark chocolate (Lindt 90% works well) and put it into a plastic baggie.
 Then just cut a tiny part of the tip off and drizzle it over the entire cake before cutting, or after plating like I did in the photo below!

-Not going to lie, the extra chocolate makes this even better – but I prefer the melted chocolate still soft, because once you chill the cheesecake again the chocolate hardens and I didn’t like the texture as much as when it was drizzled on right before serving.
+Not going to lie, the extra chocolate makes this keto pumpkin cheesecake even better – but I prefer the melted chocolate still soft, because once you chill the cheesecake again the chocolate hardens and I didn’t like the texture as much as when it was drizzled on right before serving.

 The melted chocolate drizzle is optional, and nutrition info would be tough to calculate since the amount per slice varies (the numbers also vary based on the brand used), so if you opt to go for it be sure to account for any extra carbs.

-I’m happy to report that it was still fantastic!
+I’m happy to report that this keto pumpkin cheesecake was still fantastic!
 I would say that the texture was slightly softer and creamier than when fresh, but it was barely noticeable and not at all unpleasant.
 So if you want to bake this in advance and freeze it in portions or even whole for a party, then I can tell you with confidence that it will work well.